hofmannj0n/feather-extract/README.md

 ## Dependencies

-feather_extract relies on the following dependencies:
+`feather-extract` relies on the following dependencies:

-azure-ai-formrecognizer: For extracting text from PDF documents using the Azure Form Recognizer service.
+`azure-ai-formrecognizer` - For extracting text from PDF documents using the Azure Form Recognizer service.

-openpyxl: For creating and writing data to Excel workbooks.
+`openpyxl` - For creating and writing data to Excel workbooks.

 These dependencies will be automatically installed when you install feather_extract using pip.